 Education & Training

-The Medical Ethics Program sponsors a number of educational activities for ethics committee members, residents, fellows and UCI Health faculty and staff, as well as UC Irvine faculty, students and the local community.
+The Medical Ethics Program sponsors a number of educational activities for ethics committee members, residents, fellows and UCI Health faculty and staff, as well as UCI School of Medicine faculty and students, and the local community.

 These programs include: